proximaditya/proximamonitor/README.md

 ## 📖 The Vision & Practical Use Cases

 **The Problem:** Standard monitoring tools (like Datadog or UptimeRobot) are incredibly powerful, but they are often bloated and overkill for simple projects.
 Sometimes, you just want to know: *Is my API alive?
 How fast is it?
-And what is hosting it?*
+And also can know what is hosting it? if you are unaware*

 **The Solution:** ProximaMonitor is a streamlined, serverless-ready dashboard designed for quick insights without the enterprise overhead.